-- 02/04/2021 "Apps & Workshops" article in AAA Caregiver Newsletter- promoted "Wellness Wednesdays" workshops through UW Memory & Brain Wellness Center and Alzheimer's Association. - 02/04/2021 "Apps & Workshops" article in AAA Caregiver Newsletter- promoted two workshops by Alzheimer's Association in California for black history month.
-1. Black Women and Dementia: Two Sides of the Story.
-2. Black Men and Dementia.

-2019, 2020, and 2021: Awarded local Kitsap County 1/10th BH sales tax funding for Dementia Consultant and community outreach services

-- Planning underway for submitting continued funding for 2022 - The Dementia Consultant has provided collective impact and collaboration with law enforcement navigators, Poulsbo EMS CARES program, DRCs (designated crisis response workers), and a bridge to other social services (such as Alzheimer's Association).
-Promotion of Dementia Roadmap and Legal brochures. - May 2021 Older Americans Month: Dementia Friendly workshop ("How to talk with your doctor")
+Measurable Objectives Key Activities / Measured By Accomplishment or Update 02/04 "Apps & Workshops" article in AAA Caregiver Newsletter - promoted two workshops by Alzheimer's Association in California for Black History Month: Black Women and Dementia: Two Sides of the Story and Black Men and Dementia.
+May 2021 - Older Americans Month: Dementia Friendly workshop ("How to talk with your doctor") July 2021 - Submitted proposal for continued funding for 2022 Dementia Consultant and memory screening services.
+2019, 2020, and 2021 Awarded local Kitsap County 1/10th BH sales tax funding for Dementia Consultant and community outreach services.
+Examples include: The Dementia Consultant has provided collective impact and collaboration with law enforcement navigators, Poulsbo EMS CARES program, DRCs (designated crisis response workers), and a bridge to other social services (such as Alzheimer's Association) Promotion of Dementia Roadmap and Legal brochures 2021-2022 Exploring Falls Prevention subcontract, along with inhome safety assessment

-Posted Alzheimer Association virtual workshops on Kitsap Aging website and email distribution to community partners.

-2021: Exploring Falls Prevention subcontract, along with in-home safety assessment